 For any dispersion modeling exercise, the urban or rural determination of a source is important in determining the boundary layer characteristics that affect the model's prediction of downwind concentrations.
 Figure B-1 gives example maximum 24-hour concentration profiles for a 10 meter stack (Figure B-1a) and a 100 m stack (Figure B-1b) based on urban vs. rural designation.
 The urban population used for the examples is 100,000.
 In Figure B-1a, the urban concentration is much higher than the rural concentration for distances less than 750 m from the stack but then drops below the rural concentration beyond 750 m.
-For the taller stack in Figure B-1b, the urban concentration is much higher than the rural concentration even as distances increase from the source.
-These profiles show that the urban or rural designation of a source can be quite important.
+For the taller stack in Figure B-1b, the urban concentration is much higher than the rural concentration or rural designation of a source can be quite important.